‘Yukon Men’ Returns As Tanana Residents Struggle To Protect Their Way Of Life

 — Yukon Men (@YukonMenTV) March 22, 2017

-The road began to impact the residents of Tanana before it was even completed, but on the previous season of Yukon Men, they proved that they can adapt to the changes.
+The road began to impact the residents of Tanana before it was even completed, but on the previous season of Yukon Men, they proved that they could adapt to the changes.
 For the most part, Yukon Men features a particular group of residents that fans of the popular series are now very familiar with.
 James Roberts has provided firewood to friends and neighbors for several years, but when thousands of trees were cut down to make way for the road, it left his business high and dry.
-James didn’t let that deter him for long and on the previous season of Yukon Men, he purchased a portable saw mill.
-Now he is able to produce lumber that residents can use to help rebuild after the fires decimated so many structures in the surrounding area.
+James didn’t let that deter him for long, and on the previous season of Yukon Men, he purchased a portable sawmill.
+Now he can produce lumber that residents can use to help rebuild after the fires decimated so many structures in the surrounding area.

 Last season on Yukon Men, Stan Zuray helped to fight the fires and then worked to replace a cabin that was burned in the woods.
 Hunters, trappers, or those just seeking refuge from the brutal winters the region experiences rely on the cabins, and Stan wanted to make sure the structure was rebuilt as quickly as possible.
 Everyone in Tanana who hunts or traps is aware of the cabin, and it undoubtedly has saved many lives over the years.